-- 112. Higher education providers have a direct interest in enhancing the levels of knowledge and skills acquired by potential higher education students during earlier stages of their formal education.
+- 118. Higher education providers have a direct interest in enhancing the levels of knowledge and skills acquired by potential higher education students during earlier stages of their formal education.
 This can be achieved through sustainable, collaborative and reciprocal partnerships with schools.
-It may also be achieved through collaborations with third-party organisations and community groups, that may already be able to demonstrate scalable models for effective interventions, or that may be better placed to reach certain groups of students such as those who frequently move schools. - 113.
+It may also be achieved through collaborations with third-party organisations and community groups, that may already be able to demonstrate scalable models for effective interventions, or that may be better placed to reach certain groups of students such as those who frequently move schools. - 119.
 Activity should aim to drive increased attainment at pre-16 for students in schools, but we will not prescribe which activities a provider should deliver or the particular groups targeted, as long as it relates to the context of the provider and the focus of its plan.
 However, we expect that activities will be targeted to relevant groups of students that are at risk of low attainment.
-Providers' activity in this area should not relate directly to marketing their own higher education provision to students engaged in these interventions, and providers should seek to ensure that their evaluation of these activities demonstrates positive impact on students attending higher education other than that offered by the provider, where relevant. - 114.
-Activities may be directly or indirectly related to raising attainment, and a provider can use its associated theory of change to demonstrate how the activity is expected to contribute towards raising attainment, and in turn how such attainment raising can be expected to contribute to improved access to and successful participation in higher education. - 115.
-For those with existing raising attainment activities, where appropriate plans could demonstrate how those relationships will be expanded and enhanced so that activity is delivered at greater scale and with greater impact. - 116.
-While the longer term outcome for a provider's raising attainment activity may not be realised until after the duration of a plan, understanding whether its activities have met the short or medium term outcomes will be important.
-For example, if a provider is delivering an activity focused on improving metacognition with the aim to improve grades, it may want to evaluate this and share the findings.
+Providers' activity in this area should not relate directly to marketing their own higher education provision to students engaged in these interventions, and providers should seek to ensure that their evaluation of these activities demonstrates positive impact on students attending higher education other than that offered by the provider, where relevant.